-The most critical estimate included within the syndicate's balance sheet is the estimate for insurance losses incurred but not reported ('IBNR'), which is included within total technical provisions and reinsurers' share of technical provisions in the balance sheet and note 13 This estimate is critical as it outlines the current liability for future expenses expected to be incurred in relation to claims.
+The most critical estimate included within the syndicate's balance sheet is the estimate for insurance losses incurred but not reported ('IBNR'), which is included within total technical provisions and reinsurers' share of technical provisions in the balance sheet and note 14.
+This estimate is critical as it outlines the current liability for future expenses expected to be incurred in relation to claims.
 If this estimation was to prove inadequate then an exposure would arise in future years where a liability has not been provided for.

 The best estimate of the most likely ultimate outcome is used when calculating notified claims.
 This estimate is based upon the facts available at the time, in conjunction with the claims manager's view of likely future developments.
-The total estimate as at 31 December 2022 included within claims outstanding is \$3,075.4k.
+The total estimate as at 31 December 2022 included within claims outstanding on the balance sheet is \$966.3m (2021: \$793.7m).